-Dr Head joined the Centre for Environmental Policy in April 2008, moving across from the Department of Civil and Environmental Engineering, to take up the new position of Community Support Scientist for the newly created OPAL Soils project.
-OPAL (OPen Air Laboratories) is a National Lottery funded collection of collaborative reseach projects, that aims to engage members of the public in the collection of scientific data.
-The OPAL National Soil Centre is one of five centres that would design and run national surveys aimed to allow non-professionals and people without scientific backgrounds to participate in environmental data collection.
+On joining the CEP, Martin took up the position of Community Support Scientist and Project Manager for the newly created OPAL Soils project.
+OPAL (OPen Air Laboratories) was a National Lottery funded (~£12m) collection of collaborative research projects, that aimed to engage members of the public in the collection of scientific data, and ran for five years from 2007 to 2012.
+The OPAL National Soil Centre was one of five research centres that designed and ran national surveys aimed to allow non-professionals and people without scientific backgrounds to participate in environmental data collection.

-et al., 2012, Public Participation in Soil Surveys: Lessons from a Pilot Study in England, Environmental Science & Technology, Vol:46, ISSN:0013-936X, Pages:3687-3696
+et al., 2012, Public participation in soil surveys: lessons from a pilot study in England., Environmental Science and Technology, Vol:46, Pages:3687-3696